-Through a collaboration with Bois d’Arc Farm (“BDA Farm”), Horseshoe Farm is pleased to offer a new paid gap year (13 month) Farming, Health, and Nutrition Fellowship.
-The competitive Fellowship is a unique opportunity to gain hands on experience on a working organic farm and to translate this work directly to Horseshoe Farm’s cutting-edge community health programs in Greensboro, Alabama.
+Through a collaboration with Bois d’Arc Farm (“BDA Farm”), Horseshoe Farm is pleased to offer a paid gap year (13 month) Farming, Health, and Nutrition Fellowship (Greensboro/Marion, Alabama location only).
+The competitive Fellowship is a unique opportunity to gain hands on experience on a working organic farm and to translate this work directly to Horseshoe Farm’s cutting-edge community health programs.

 Two accepted Fellows will spend approximately half of their time working and learning with BDA Farm (planting and harvesting, helping with farming operations, and doing outreach work to farmers markets and partner restaurants in the region).

 The remainder of their time will be spent working in Greensboro with Horseshoe Farm’s Community Health Fellows to: